 What is Amazon Pay?

 Amazon Pay is an online payment service that Amazon offers.
 Its main use is to order merchandise or to make charitable contributions using your Amazon account information and stored payment method.
 This does not only speed up the checkout process.
 It also allows you to order at many sites without setting up a new account for each one, which helps with identity security.
-Merchandise purchased using Amazon Pay is covered by Amazon’s “A-to-Z guarantee.”
+Merchandise purchased is covered by Amazon’s “A-to-Z guarantee.”
 This may be superior to the policy of the retailer you’re using.
-You can also use Amazon Pay to order and pay via voice using the Alexa digital assistant.
+You can also order and pay with your voice using the Alexa digital assistant.

 How do I use it?

 The biggest point of convenience when using Amazon Pay is that there is no new registration necessary (unless you do not have an Amazon account).
 Your current Amazon information is all you need.
-If you see the Amazon Pay button at checkout, you can use Amazon Pay at that website.
-Click on the Amazon Pay button.
-Your checkout page will be pre-populated with your shipping addresses (including for other people, in case you’re sending a gift) and your stored payment methods.
-You just set the shipping address and method and your choice of payment method.
+If you see the Amazon Pay button at checkout, you can use the service at that website.
+Just click the button, and your checkout page will be pre-populated with your shipping addresses (including for other people, in case you’re sending a gift) and your stored payment methods.
+You just set the shipping address and method and your payment method.
 Then click on Place Order.
 All orders placed using Amazon Pay will be listed on the Your Orders page at Amazon.com, regardless of the site you shopped at.

 Where can I use Amazon Pay?

 You can use Amazon Pay at thousands of online stores.
 There is a web page available for you to browse websites that use the service.
 Participating companies range from niche and specialty retailers to giants like Samsung.

 What’s the difference between Amazon Pay and PayPal?